johnwbyrd/skateboard/Readme.md

 This repository hosts early experiments for an emulation of an ARMv5TE hosted on 6502.

 This experiment is hosted on Ubuntu 18.04.
+Use cmake to build:

+`mkdir build`
+`cd build`
+`cmake`
+`make`

 A Dockerfile is provided that sets up a Docker host with all requirements.
-Please see the Dockerfile if you are setting up an interactive environment.

 # Phases of development